The following information is for Summer 2022.

 Chiang Mai, Thailand

-What are the values, beliefs and practices of Buddhists today?
-Textbooks of Buddhism usually focus on the Buddha's teachings and doctrines, rather than a lived perspective.
-In contrast, students in this course will develop a rich understanding of Theravada Buddhism as it is lived in Thailand and the role that it plays in the personal and social lives of people in Thailand.
-Our study abroad Maymester experience will allow us to do this through living with, observing, participating with, and interviewing Thai Buddhists in Chiang Mai, Thailand.
-Students will be introduced to Buddhism and the relationship between religion and society through a series of classroom presentations, field site visits, overnight stays in Buddhist temples, and interviews with Thai Buddhist practitioners in Bangkok and Chiang Mai.
-Particular attention is given to the practice of Buddhism in Thailand, along with the context of the tradition’s Indian roots and its influence on Thai Buddhism.
+Our course for this Maymester, Buddhism in Thai Society, introduces students to Buddhism and the relationship between religion and society through a series of classroom presentations, field site visits, overnight stays in Buddhist temples, and interviews with Thai Buddhist practitioners in Bangkok and Chiang Mai.
+Particular attention is given to the practice of Buddhism in Thailand along with a grounding in the tradition’s Indian roots and its influence on Thai Buddhism.
 This course seeks to help students develop a rich understanding of Theravada Buddhism as it is lived in Thailand: its doctrines, institutions, practices, values, and the role that it plays in the personal and social life of people in Thailand.
 We will take a topical approach discussing themes such as gender, social engagement, the monastic life, and meditation.
 Towards the end of the course new developments within Thai Buddhism will be analyzed in detail.
 Students will be encouraged to take advantage of their access to various temples, monks, and Buddhist communities while studying abroad in Thailand as a way of enriching their educational experience.
 Students should emerge from this course with a wealth of knowledge concerning the Buddhist tradition in general, as well as an appreciation for the role Buddhism has played in shaping many aspects of contemporary Thailand.
-In this intensive course students will study the diversity of Buddhist expressions in Thailand and should expand their ability to think and write critically about the concepts that they encounter in the course.
+In this 4-week intensive course students will study the diversity of Buddhist expressions in Thailand and should expand their ability to think and write critically about the concepts that they encounter in the course.